prefab-cloud/prefab-cloud-docs-web/docs/explanations/concepts/testing.md

 3. Add the datafile to git `git add prefab.test.108.config.json`.
 4. Set `PREFAB_DATAFILE=prefab.test.108.config.json` in your CI environment.
-5. Set the SDK appropriate version of `Prefab::Options.new(datafile: Rails.env.test? ? "prefab.test.108.config.json" : ENV['PREFAB_DATAFILE'])` in your Prefab initializer

 :::tip
 Datafiles can also be useful in Docker builds or other environments where you want to avoid reaching out to Prefab.
 A very common pattern is to use this for `assets:precompile` in a Ruby on Rails application.
 That often looks like:

-`RUN RAILS_ENV=production REFAB_DATAFILE=prefab.test.108.config.json bundle exec rake assets:precompile
+`RUN RAILS_ENV=production PREFAB_DATAFILE=prefab.test.108.config.json bundle exec rake assets:precompile
 `

 If you don't want the test data there, you could also create another environment called 'docker-build' with any other configuration you want and use the CLI to download that as well.